When are you open?

 We want to pick our own – what do we do when we get there?

 Great!
 Come on inside the barn and we will get you started.
 Bring bags or baskets from home if you have them; otherwise, we will have plastic bags available.
 We will let you know what is ripe, how to pick it, and where to pick!
 Please respect our farm and only pick in the designated areas.
 When you finish picking, bring your fruit back to the barn – we will weigh it and charge you accordingly.
-Please pick only what you intend to pay for.
+You are responsible for paying for everything you pick; please keep this in mind, and please watch your children!

 Can we bring our dog with us?